imthalaw/media-managed/README.md

 ## Why use `media-managed`?

-Messy filenames and cluttered downloads are a pain—especially for media collectors, archivists, and data wranglers. `media-managed` helps you quickly clean up and organize your files, with a single command, and full control over how things are processed.
+Messy filenames and cluttered downloads are a pain - especially for media collectors, archivists, and data wranglers. `media-managed` helps you quickly clean up and organize your files, with a single command, and full control over how things are processed.

 ---